 The ethernet port is non-functional in this release of software.
+The SLE6000 does not communicate to external IT networks.

 28.7 USB (Data)

 The ventilator is supplied with one bi-directional USB 2.0 data port.
 The port is utilised in the export of patient log, event log, and screen captures, plus in the upgrade of ventilator software.